-The CJCC and the Juvenile Justice Incentive Grant Program Funding Committee are committed to implementing evidence-based programming successfully and providing juveniles with the best services.
+The CJCC are committed to implementing evidence-based programming successfully and providing juveniles with the best services.
 Evidence-based programs are effective in reducing recidivism in juvenile populations when the programs are delivered as intended by the developers of the models.
 Grantees may be subject to a model fidelity evaluation.
 Information related to model fidelity site visits can be found at http://cjcc.georgia.gov/juvenile-justice-model-fidelity.